Backup catcher Perez's 3 HRs help Pirates beat Brewers 8-7 - WHIZ News

 It was the first multi-homer game of Perez’s five-year career.
 He also doubled his season home run total.

 Perez hit a two-run blast in the fourth inning off Brent Suter (1-2) to break a 3-3 tie.
-The backup catcher added another two-run homer in the sixth to make it 6-4 before connecting again for a solo shot in the eighth to increase the lead to 8-4.
+He added another two-run homer in the sixth to make it 6-4 before connecting again for a solo shot in the eighth to increase the lead to 8-4.

+“Three really good swings,” Pittsburgh manager Derek Shelton said.
+“He didn’t miss any of them.
+He got all of them.
+The thing is, we needed every one of them.
+What a great night for him.”

 Perez went 4 for 5 to set a career-high for hits and raise his batting average to .169.
 He finished with five RBIs as the Pirates ended their eight-game losing streak against Milwaukee that dated to last season.